 Holistic Mexico Travel Guide: Grass-Fed Meat, Organic Produce, Healing Therapies +

 I first chose Mexico as a travel destination for the seemingly easy holistic lifestyle it offered.
 When I arrived I discovered finding grass-fed meat, organic produce, and natural skincare in Mexico is not as easy as it seems!
-To make things easier for you, I’ve compiled Mexico’s healthiest grocery options in this post and linked stores and restaurants, by city, where you can find products like free-range eggs, natural skin and hair products, bone broth, supplements, grass-fed beef, and much much more.
+To make things easier for you, I’ve compiled Mexico’s healthiest grocery options in this post and linked stores and restaurants – by destination – where you can find products like free-range eggs, natural skin and hair products, bone broth, supplements, grass-fed beef, and much much more.

 I’ve personally shopped at and can recommend with confidence every organic produce shop, grass-fed meat supplier, restaurant, etc mentioned in this post.